Sign members into apps via OAuth 2.0

 The OAuth standard best practice recommends that private URI schemes match a domain you control, in reverse, such as com.example.app if your domain is app.example.com.

-The flow is similar for all application types, but single-page and mobile applications must provide Proof Key of Code Exchange (PKCE) parameters instead of a client secret.
+The flow is similar for all application types, but single-page and mobile applications must provide Proof Key of Code Exchange (PKCE) parameters, while Server-Side Applications must provide a client secret parameter.

-Before requesting an authorization code, your app must generate a code verifier and code challenge.
 The code verifier must be a secure random string between 43 and 128 characters long.
-If the client device can generate a SHA256 hash, the code challenge must be a Base64-URL encoded SHA256 hash of the code verifier.
-If not, the code verifier may be used as the challenge.
+If your app can generate a SHA256 hash, the code challenge should be a Base64-URL encoded SHA256 hash of the code verifier.
+If not, the code verifier may be used as the challenge (although we highly recommend SHA256 if possible).

 Base64 and Base64-URL are different standards.
-If you use regular Base64 encoding, you'll frequently run into fatal errors.
+If you use regular Base64 encoding, you'll frequently run into fatal errors that are not very descriptive.
 Make sure you use Base64-URL encoding to avoid these issues.

 Example pseudo code for generating code challenge: